rgangu/rgangu.github.io/_pages/projects.md

 Below is an overview of some interesting projects I've worked on - most are available on GitHub - and have their respective repository URLs attached.

-**Private Repositories for Now**

-- **Dorothy** _(mental health web app)_ - uses computer vision and deep learning to create a conversationally intelligent bot that responds to users' feelings with context.
-Full web app version coming out in January 2020.
-Public-facing repo to come.

-- **Ronu** - simplifies analytics for all.
-Coming out as a web app in January 2020.

-- **Translatir** - peer-to-peer decentralized translation platform

 **Public Repositories**

 - **JetBlue Sentiment Analysis** -  Unsupervised Aspect Extraction for aspect-based sentiment analysis, at YHack 2019.
 See repo [here](https://github.com/rgangu/unsupervised-aspect-extraction)